Elkhart County Solar Project is located about

-Approximately 850 acres have been secured for the project, with 700 acres enclosed inside the project fence.
-The actual project equipment will cover less than 480 acres.
+Approximately 873 acres have been secured, with 700 acres inside the project fence, and solar equipment will cover less than 490 acres.

 The project will connect to the regional power grid (PJM) at a new substation located near the intersection of two existing overhead transmission lines within the northern portion of the project area.
 While a utility or large energy user will purchase the output of the solar facility, the energy itself will flow to the nearest energy users – nearby businesses

 ELKHART COUNTY SOLAR PROJECT

 Elkhart County Solar Project, LLC is proposing a 100 megawatt (MW) solar energy facility in Elkhart County, IN.
 We are excited to be working in partnership with county officials and landowners to bring a generator of clean, homegrown solar energy to Elkhart County.
 The total output of a 100 MW project is equal to the power used by approximately 18,900 Indiana homes each year.

 Benefits of a Solar Project